Daniel-Chin/Python_Lib/readme.md

 Assume you only do horizontal typos.
 No vertical typos.
 You may mistype E as R, but never as D.
 Also you may hit "=" instead of Backspace.
 Word data is from https://norvig.com/big.txt

+## voice_scroll.py
+Scroll whatever you are reading with voice.

 ## wget.py
 Downloads a web resource.